 REI stores statewide (Bend, Clackamas, Eugene, Hillsboro, Medford, Portland, Salem-Keizer and Tualatin) offer a range of classes geared toward beginners, including backpacking and rock climbing basics, introduction to mountain biking, backcountry map and compass navigation, stand-up paddleboarding and kayaking, among others.

 The Nature Conservancy, based in Portland, leads free guided hikes and adventures across Oregon with a distinct focus on the wildlife and ecology.
-Try a ukulele jam session at Table Rocks, hike up to Cascade Head Lincoln City or birding nature walk at the Willamette Confluence Preserve, east of Eugene.
+Try a guided hike up to Cascade Head in Lincoln City, an expert-led exploration of the Juniper Hills Preserve near Prineville or nature tour at the Willamette Confluence Preserve, east of Eugene.

 Rafting is the other ubiquitous Southern Oregon experience.
 No experience necessary — your tour guide will help you take the plunge as you navigate the more mellow sections of the Rogue, Upper Klamath and Umpqua rivers, through various outfitters.